Explanation of Course Numbers

 ANAT 6130.
 Clinically Oriented Human Embryology.
 3 Credits.

 The normal histological structure of cells, tissues, and organs of the human body with emphasis on clinical relevance; structural/functional correlates at both the light and electron microscopic levels; alterations in normal histology through disease or injury and the etiology of various disease states; integration of histological concepts with clinical correlates.
-Restricted to students in either the Graduate Certificate in Anatomical and Translational Sciences (GCATS) or Special Master's in Anatomical and Translational Sciences (M-ATS) program.
-Prerequisites: BISC 1115 and BISC 1125; and BISC 2202.
+Restricted to students in the graduate certificate in anatomical and translational sciences (GCATS) or master's in anatomical and translational sciences (M-ATS) programs.
+Prerequisites: BISC 1111 and BISC 2202.

 ANAT 6182.
-Fundamentals of Regenerative Biology and Systems Physiology.
+Fundamentals of Translational Science.
 4 Credits.

 ANAT 6203.
 Human Developmental Anatomy.
 1 Credit.